gklingler/confix/README.md

   {info,ls,setRepo,add,rm,setMergeTool,link,unlink,merge}
-    info                shows the current confix repo path ls                  lists the files in the confix repo and indicates if the file is installed by a "+" setRepo             sets the confix repo to the given path add                 copies a file to the confix repo and replaces the original file with a symlink
+    info                shows the current confix repo path ls                  lists the files in the confix repo and indicates if a file is linked by a "+" setRepo             sets the confix repo to the given path add                 copies a file to the confix repo and replaces the original file with a symlink